-Reading through these applications, there were some areas that made me wonder if this system could be abused.
+Reading through these applications, some areas made me wonder if this system could be abused.
 But it’s an interesting approach.
-The Go Daddy method would increase the amount of information that could be shared with people.
+The Go Daddy method would increase the amount of information shared with people.
 Another recent CircleID article noted that there’s a strong movement towards being able to access less whois information.

 Google’s use of whois information?